smartcontractkit/chainlink/contracts/scripts/ci/prompt.md

 Provide a bullet point summary of resolved issues that were fixed in the second report.
 Do not include any other details about resolved issues.

 Output your response starting from**New Issues** and **Resolved Issues** in escaped, markdown text that can be sent as http body to API.
+Do not wrap output in code blocks.
+If there are no resolved issues, do not include the **Resolved Issues** section in the output, but if there are no new issues, do include the **New Issues** section in the output and indicate that there are no new issues.
-Do not wrap output in code blocks. extract the name of the file from the first line of the report and title the new report with it in a following way: "# Slither diff report for: <file_name>"
+Extract the name of the file from the first line of the report and title the new report with it in a following way: "# Slither diff report for: <file_name>"

 Format **New Issues** and **Resolved Issues** as Heading 2 using double sharp characters (##).
 Otherwise, do not include any another preamble and postamble to your answer.